LANTITE Changes in 2025: What's New

 4. Updated Remote Proctoring

-The remote proctoring system has been updated with new guidelines as of January 2025.
-These updates aim to improve the online testing experience for candidates choosing to take the test remotely.
+ACER's remote proctoring system has been updated with new guidelines as of January 2025.
+These updates aim to improve the online testing experience for candidates choosing to take the test remotely through ACER's approved platform.

 What Remains the Same